deltaepsilon/chrisesplin.com/app/content/writing/medium/tech-entrepreneurship/index.md

 ## My story

 The gist of my story is that I desperately want to be a successful entrepreneur.
 I always have.
 I've started a few businesses.
 I've launched a bunch of apps.
-And while the individual attempts have mostly failed, the broader course of my career has been quite successful.
+And while the individual attempts have mostly failed, the broader course of my career has been successful.

 Let's start with the losses.
 All of these hurt.
 All of them cost months or years of productive time.